-Quarterly Customer Performance Data Reports: The function of the One Stop Operator is to collect quarterly customer performance data from core agency partners and from the partners providing services within the American Job Centers.
-These quarterly reports inform the WIC of progress against WIOA common measures as well as AJC Center performance.
-These reports enable program partner agencies to engage in a performance accountability process that is informed by data and is aligned to the vision and goals for the District's workforce development system.
+Quarterly Customer Performance Data Reports: The function of the One Stop Operator is to collect quarterly customer performance data from core agency partners and those partners providing services within the American Job Centers.
+These quarterly reports inform the WIC of progress against WIOA common measures as well as AJC Center performance. of program partner agencies engage in a performance accountability process that is informed by data and is aligned to the vision and goals for the District's workforce development system.

-C. STATE STRATEGY
+II.c.
+STATE STRATEGY